 Lower Alentejo Region and Beja

-On this tour, you'll make your way down to the beautiful Herdade do Sobroso homestead, where you'll spend a few nights after visiting the northern part of the country.
-Guests can explore the sprawling vineyard and indulge in some of the excellent wines and foods made on-site.
-There's also a wine tasting course, perfect for anyone with an interest in wine, which will allow you to learn about big-picture concepts over some very fine wine.
+On this tour, you'll make your way down to the beautiful Herdade do Sobroso homestead, where you'll spend a few nights and amazing days exploring the property, and the sprawling vineyard and indulge in some of the excellent wines and foods made on-site.
+There's also a wine-tasting course, perfect for anyone with an interest in wine, which will allow you to learn about big-picture concepts over some very fine wine.

 The Alqueva Reservoir is a short 10-minute drive away.
 Located on the border of Portugal and Spain, it's the biggest man-made lake in Europe and the views are absolutely breathtaking.
 Water sports are also available and make for a fun adventure.